Welcome to our Forest School Page

 Health and Safety

-All activities are risk assessed and the site will be every session.
+All activities are risk assessed and the site will be checked every session.
 Dynamic risk assessments continually take place throughout each session with the children helping and therefore learning how to be safe and what risks to look for.

 Clothing and weather